Grilled Avocados Filled with Blistered Tomato Salsa

 This recipe grills ingredients for a short period, so you may wish to just use the gas burners if you are not cooking other items.
 Pre-heat the grill on high for about 10 minutes.
 For the medium-hot fire, you can turn the burners down to medium right after placing the ingredients on the grill grate.

-To grill with charcoal, load the Hybrid Fire Grill Drawer with lump charcoal or all-natural briquettes and fire up the gas burners on high.
+To grill with charcoal, load the Hybrid Fire Grill Drawer with premium Kalamazoo Quebracho Charcoal and fire up the gas burners on high.
 Once the charcoal fire is set, you can turn off the gas burners below.
 Wait until the charcoal is ashed over and all visible flame has subsided before grilling the ingredients.